Human evolution and contributors to Paleontology on stamps, postal stationeries and postmarks of Estonia

 souvenir sheets and booklets a year, with an annual total face value

-Some stamps to consider: sequence of human evolution
+Some stamps of Estonia to consider: sequence of human evolution

-[O1] This year EUROPA stamps issued with the common topic "Ecology in Europe - Think Green".
+[O1] This year, The Europa theme was “Ecology in Europe – Think Green”.

-countries participated in the project issued a stamp with the
+All of the countries that participated in the theme issued the same stamp

-world’s first affordable and thus mass produced car, Ford Model T"
+features the world’s first affordable and thus mass-produced car, Ford Model T"